NewChromantics/Vrpm_WordpressContent/_pages/home.md

     &nbsp;
     <h4>Walk through your own 3D virtual 'dollshouse'</h4>
-    In order to create a VR ready 3D model a 'dollshouse' version and floor plans of each captured property are built within our app.
+    In order to create a VR ready 3D model a 'dollshouse' version and floor plans of each captured property are built using a specific app.
 This becomes a perfect way to view a virtual version of a property without the virtual reality glasses.
   - |
     <h2>The Virtual Tour</h2>
     &nbsp;